Sections In This Article

 A very simple example of algorithmic composition I created myself when studying music in university around 1990.
 We were asked to create a piece of music using random notes.
 I was unsure which method I wanted to use for the random notes, so used several, one involving using a random number generator on a computer to determine the pitch and length of each note.
 I also created part of the composition by writing what I thought would sound random, and left another section to be improvised live.

-Digital Sound Synthesis: Algorithms are employed in sound synthesis techniques like granular synthesis, FM synthesis, and physical modeling synthesis utilize algorithms to generate diverse sounds, textures, and timbres.
+Digital Sound Synthesis: Algorithms are employed in sound synthesis techniques like granular synthesis, FM synthesis, and physical modelling synthesis utilize algorithms to generate diverse sounds, textures, and timbres.

 Interactive Installations and Sonic Art: Algorithmic design facilitates interactive sonic art installations that respond to environmental stimuli or audience interactions.
 Sensors, algorithms, and generative processes create immersive and dynamic sonic experiences in art installations or interactive exhibits.